Horizon placement in landscape photography

 - When might a centered horizon actually be the right choice — for example, a mirror-still reflection?

 Point students to the rule-of-thirds overlay page and the rabatment overlay page to keep refining landscape structure.
+For building depth with a foreground frame, see the foreground-framing plan.

 Assessment rubric